humaans/next-img/README.md

   // advanced - customise the image output path
   imagesOutputPath: null,

-  // persistent cache allows for faster deploys
+  // persistent cache allows for fast deploy and
-  // by avoiding reprocessing images that were
+  // development workflow by avoiding reprocessing
-  // already previously processed
+  // images that were previously processed
   persistentCache: true,
   persistentCacheDir: 'resources',